trulyPranav/CTRL-Obey/README.md

 [Add any extra demo materials/links]

 ## Team Contributions
-Pranav M
+ - Pranav M:

-Developed the core Python script to monitor and detect foreground applications.
+    - Developed the core Python script to monitor and detect foreground applications.

-Implemented logic to control keyboard and mouse access for enhanced control.
+    - Implemented logic to control keyboard and mouse access for enhanced control.

-Joe George
+- Joe George

-Designed and implemented the Tkinter-based user interface for alert popups.
+    - Designed and implemented the Tkinter-based user interface for alert popups.

-Created an animated warning screen to enhance user feedback and visual alert system.
+    - Created an animated warning screen to enhance user feedback and visual alert system.

 ---
 Made with ❤️ at TinkerHub Useless Projects